diamantidis/diamantidis.github.io/_posts/2020-07-07-dart-extensions-flatten-flutter-nested-widget-trees.md

 As a result, this could help us flatten the widget hierarchy and reduce nesting.
 I have showcased a few examples of such extensions, but you can use the same concept in many other cases as you see fit.

-Thanks for reading, I hope you find this post useful!

-If you have any questions or comments about this post, feel free to reach out to me on [X]!
+Thanks for reading!
+If you found this post useful, consider [buying me a coffee] to support the blog.
+For questions or comments, feel free to reach out on [X]!

 Until next time!

 [dartpad.dev]: https://dartpad.dev/flutter
 [X]: https://x.com/diamantidis_io
+[buying me a coffee]: https://www.buymeacoffee.com/diamantidis